chandru-engineer/chandru-engineer/README.md

 - 💬 Ask me about ...
 Machine learning
 - 📫 How to reach me: ... [linkedIn](https://www.linkedin.com/in/chandru-gs-5b730a219/)
 - 😄 Pronouns: ... chandru
-- ⚡ Fun fact: python lover...
+- ⚡ Fun fact: ...Commited with Computers...

 ---